chriseldredge/chriseldredge.github.io/source/_posts/2014-05-01-node-plus-owin-living-in-the-future.markdown

 was being ignored.

-I asked a [question](https://github.com/tjanczuk/edge/issues/131) on the Edge Github project to confirm, but inspecting source code is appears to be the case that when Edge loads a managed assembly, it isn't creating a full AppDomain and specifying a config file to go with it.
+I asked a [question](https://github.com/tjanczuk/edge/issues/131) on the Edge Github project to confirm, but inspecting source code it appears to be the case that when Edge loads a managed assembly, it isn't creating a full AppDomain and specifying a config file to go with it.